-- 6.2.1 The Chief Financial Officer is responsible for approving and regularly reviewing the level of all fees and charges other than those determined by the Department of Health or by Statute.
+- 6.2.1 The Chief Financial Officer is responsible for approving and regularly reviewing the level of all fees and charges other than those determined by the Department of Health and Social Care or by Statute.
 Independent professional advice on matters of valuation shall be taken as necessary.
-Where sponsorship income (including items in kind such as subsidised goods or loans of equipment) is considered the guidance in the Department of Health's Commercial Sponsorship Ethical standards in the NHS shall be followed. - 6.2.2 All employees must inform the Chief Financial Officer promptly of money due arising from transactions which they initiate/deal with, including all contracts, leases, tenancy agreements, private patient undertakings and other transactions.
+Where sponsorship income (including items in kind such as subsidised goods or loans of equipment) is considered the appropriate guidance from the Department of Health and Social Care (Commercial Sponsorship Ethical standards in the NHS) or NHS England shall be followed. - 6.2.2 All employees must inform the Chief Financial Officer promptly of money due arising from transactions which they initiate/deal with, including all contracts, leases, tenancy agreements, private patient undertakings and other transactions.